 The two main elements requiring assessment are the quality and quantity of the trade waste in conjunction with its proposed connection point to the CWMS network.

 Please refer to the Trade Waste Fact Sheet for further information.

-Please complete a Trade Waste Discharge Application Form.
+Please complete the online Trade Waste Discharge Form below.

 Water Industry Act 2012 (SA)

 The Barossa Council is licensed under Part 4 of the Water Industry Act 2012 (SA) to provide sewerage services at Mount Pleasant, Williamstown, Lyndoch, Tanunda, Nuriootpa, Springton and Stockwell.
 Specifically, the operation of a Community Wastewater Management System and associated infrastructure to residential and non-residential customers.

 The Barossa Council is licensed under Part 4 of the Water Industry Act 2012 (SA) to provide non-potable water services within the boundaries of The Barossa Council and associated infrastructure to residential and non-residential customers.